 After CE-marking of any particular product has come into force, national systems may be retained only during a transition period (normally of one year).
 One of the effects of this is that, in many cases, the Swedish fire reaction classes for surface coverings (I, II and III), together with floor covering Class G, are no longer valid for products that can be CE-marked.

 The Euroclass system for construction products affects mainly surface covering materials, insulation materials, floor coverings, pipe insulation materials and cables.
 The product groups are all treated in a similar manner.
 Certain class boundaries for surface coverings, pipe insulations and cables are based almost entirely on Swedish work and Swedish contributions to the broader field of harmonisation.
-Surface covering materials and products are classified by the FIGRA (FIre Growth RAte) index, developed by SP.
+Surface covering materials and products are classified by the FIGRA (FIre Growth RAte) index, developed by SP (RISE from January 2017).
 You can read more about FIGRA and the technical background to the Euroclass system in "The Development of a European Fire Classification System for Building Products: Test Methods and Mathematical Modelling", by Björn Sundström.
 See link on the right.